-Boats, canoes, kayaks and rafts are not allowed on park rivers and streams, with the exception of the waterway between Lewis and Shoshone lakes, where only hand-propelled vessels are permitted.
-Launching facilities are located at Lewis Lake, and on Yellowstone Lake at Bridge Bay Marina and Grant Village Campground.
+Boats, canoes, kavaks and rafts are not allowed on park rivers and streams, with the exception of the waterway between Lewis and Shoshone lakes, where only hand-propelled vessels are permitted.
+Launching facilities are located at Lewis Lake and on Yellowstone Lake at Bridge Bay Marina and Grant Village Campground.
 All water vessels (including float tubes) must have a permit, which can be obtained at Bridge Bay Marina or at ranger stations in the lake area.
 Each person on a vessel must have a Coast Guard-approved "wearable" personal floating device.
+Boating season begins the Saturday of Memorial Day weekend (usually the last weekend in May) and extends through the first Sunday in November.